jsadowyj/sadowyj.net/content/projects.md

 ![nsc diagram](/images/nsc.png)

 Given a phone number, the NetSapiens Console (NSC) application traverses through PBX call routes, and dynamically generates an IVR chart.
-NSC has saved the organization hundreds of hours over the course of three years, and it is still being used to this day.
+NSC has saved the organization hundreds of hours over the course of many years, and it is still being used to this day as far as I know.

 I wrote the backend Node.js and the front-end in React.
 It was the first project I ever worked on as a software engineering intern.